janfelix/Deep6/README.md

 ```
 #### Using `conda`

-For Linux based servers:
+For Linux systems:

 Create a conda environment and install required packages.
 This is the recommended method, but can take a few minutes:

 `conda create -n dsix python=3.6 numpy pandas h5py biopython scipy keras scikit-learn tensorflow-gpu`

-Or using the yml setup file for the specific package version.
-This can create sytem based conflicts:
+Or using the yml setup file for the specific package versions, this can create system based version conflicts:

-`conda create -n dsix -f dsix.yml`
+`conda env create -n dsix -f dsix.yml`

 For Mac OSX systems:

-There is no conda installer for tensorflow-gpu 2.6.0 for Mac OSX, the following installs tesnorflow-gpu 1.1.0 through pypi:
+There is no conda installer for tensorflow-gpu 2.6.0 for Mac OSX, the following installs tensorflow-gpu 1.1.0 through pypi:
 ```
 conda create -n dsix python=3.6 numpy pandas h5py biopython scipy keras scikit-learn conda activate dsix